evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Single_Motor_ER/_index.md

 ## Performance

 The Volvo C40 Recharge Single Motor ER has a maximum power of 185KW (252hp).
 The total torque is 420nm.
-The 0-100km/h sprint (0-62mph) takes 7,3 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 7,3 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging